 The weekend is designed to be completely interactive – visitors can try everything from athletics to agility games, bowls to Boccia, dance to dodgeball, sailing to skating, tennis to trampolining… all completely free of charge and without any commitment.
 If you’re inspired to take something further, it’s over to you.

 The 2019 event will be the seventh Sutton Games.
 The first event was held during the build up to the London 2012 Olympics and the sun shone down and enough fun was had to make us think we should do it again.
 In 2014, our Glasgow Commonwealth Games themed event saw over 7,000 local people try their hand at over 60 sports and activities provided by over 50 sports clubs, groups, associations and community partners.

 In 2019 we hope to have an even richer variety of activities for you to try, so please do put the 13th and 14th July in your diaries and come down to Wyndley to join in the fun.

 The Sutton Games are made possible by a core team of volunteer organisers and several hundred volunteer event providers.
-It is funded via a donation from the Sutton Coldfield Charitable Trust and the generous sponsorship of a number of local organisations: Royal Sutton Coldfield Town Council, Green & Company, WAA Chosen, The Kick Start Academy, Porsche Centre Sutton Coldfield, Fairfax Multi-Academy Trust and Sutton Spas.
+It is funded via a donation from the Sutton Coldfield Charitable Trust and the generous sponsorship of a number of local organisations: Royal Sutton Coldfield Town Council, Green & Company, WAA Chosen, Sutton Spas, Star Cars and West Midlands Trains.
 Their generosity means we can continue to provide the weekend for free and for that we thank them.

 We are also supported by a number of organisations whose contribution is to help makes the Sutton Games better, more inclusive, more accessible, and more relevant to more people within our home town of Sutton Coldfield.
 They are: Greater Birmingham Chambers of Commerce, Sport Birmingham, Central Independent Newspapers and Royal Sutton News.